robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ One of the most important parts of programming is recognizing patterns.
 Patterns are opportunities for us to reuse code, reducing the complexity of our system.

-^ This is inherently in tension with another major part of programming: adding features.
-Programming is a kind of balancing act of managing this complexity under change.
+^ Of course, this is inherently in tension with another major part of programming: adding features.
+(We’re not likely to get paid if all we ever do is _delete_ code.)
+Programming is therefore a kind of balancing act of managing this complexity under change.
 The key way for us to manage the complexity of a program is to reuse code.

 ^ In Swift & Objective-C, reusing _code_ typically means either reusing _implementations_ or reusing _interfaces_.
 We’ll take a quick look at each of these.